memri/pod/docs/HTTP_API.md

 {
   "databaseKey": "2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99",
   "payload": {
-    "uid": $uid
+    "sha256": $sha256
   }
 }
 ```
-Get the file of the specific `uid`.
-If item with such `uid` does not exist,
+Get a file by its sha256 hash.
-or if the file does not yet exist in Pod, a 404 NOT FOUND error will be returned.
+If the file does not yet exist in Pod, a 404 NOT FOUND error will be returned.

-⚠️ UNSTABLE: The Content-Type of the response will or will not be taken from the item-s ContentType.